-NERC Performance Standard BAL-002-1, Disturbance Control Performance, requires PJM to carry sufficient contingency reserve to recover from a sudden loss of load (disturbance) within 15 minutes.
+NERC Performance Standard BAL-002-2, Disturbance Control Standard - Contingency Reserve for Recovery from a Balancing Contingency Event, requires PJM to carry sufficient contingency reserve to recover from a sudden balancing contingency (usually a loss of generation) during a contingency event recovery period which NERC defines as 15 minutes.
+PJM defines its contingency event recovery period as 10 minutes.
 The NERC requirement is 100 percent compliance and status must be reported quarterly.
-PJM implements this contingency reserve requirement using primary reserves.
-PJM maintains 10 minute reserves (primary reserve) to ensure reliability in the event of disturbances.
+PJM implements this contingency reserve requirement using primary reserves.18 PJM maintains 10 minute reserves (primary reserve) to ensure reliability in the event of disturbances.
 PJM's primary reserves are made up of resources, both synchronized and nonsynchronized, that can provide energy within 10 minutes.